 Even if you’re not a full-on vegetarian, there are plenty of reasons to eat less meat in your diet.
-If you’re concerned about the environment, or animals, or just want to improve your own health, read these 10 great reasons to go vegetarian today.
+If you’re concerned about the environment or animals or just want to improve your own health, read these 10 great reasons to go vegetarian today.

 1) It can help with weight loss

-According to a 2013 study in Nutrition Research, vegetarian diets may help overweight individuals lose more weight than diets that contain meat.
+According to a 2013 study in Nutrition Research, vegetarian diets may help higher-weight individuals lose more weight than diets that contain meat.
 And while a 2010 review of studies published in Nutrition Journal found no association between plant-based diets and reduced mortality, it did find that vegetarians are less prone to certain chronic diseases such as heart disease and diabetes.